openstates/documentation/contributing/communication.rst

 Discouraged Methods of Communication
 ------------------------------------

-*Avoid* using these channels to get in touch with us:
+Please *avoid* using these channels to get in touch with us:

 **Personal email addresses of Open States developers**